ConsenSysMesh/linnia-resources/README.md

 Want to take a deeper dive into what the Linnia Protocol is and what it stands for?
 Check out our [whitepaper](/introducing-linnia.pdf) or our [homepage](https://consensys.github.io/linnia-homepage/) for more context.

+## Metadata

+For every record, Linnia protocol stores Metadata.
+This Metadata is chosen by the provider or whoever upload the record.
+The Metadata is completly public and the [Linnia Server](https://github.com/ConsenSys/linnia-server) can be used to query the Metadata of the records in order to find specific data.
+In order to have the data more organized and easy to search we provide specifications on how to write Metadata for you records.
+Go [HERE](METADATA.md) to check the specs.

 ## Public Repositories

 #### Components